informalsystems/ibc-starknet/README.md

 ```

 > [!IMPORTANT]
-> If you're sending a Cosmos token back, you have to pass the bash denom, e.g.
+> If you're sending a Cosmos token back, you have to pass the base denom, e.g.
 > `--denom "uosmo"`

 Submit the transaction on Starknet